jfoshee/Markdown-Build/MarkdownBuild.Tests/Example/index.md

 of Markdown files.
 It takes two parameters:
 Source Directory and
 Destination Directory.
-Files are recursively copied from the source to the definition transforming any markdown files to html along the way.
+Files are recursively copied from the source to the destination transforming any markdown files to html along the way.

 ### Markdown Transformed
 Files with known Markdown extensions are transformed to html and written to the output directory.